Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 The needs of a landscape photographer will be different than a street photographer.
 But this is how I do it now after some trial & error:

 - AUTO1: My primary travel-type images require a steady shot and freezing everyday motion.
 I don’t mind a little grain.
 I’ve set the ISO range of 160-6400 and a minimum shutter speed of 1/250 second.
 I use this for portraits too.

 - AUTO3: My “emergency, gotta capture the scene” dial.
 I’m looking for a sharp photo and don’t care about the noise level because of the urgency to capture.
-ISO range is 160-12800 and minimum shutter speed 1/125 second.
+ISO range is 160-12800, and the minimum shutter speed is 1/125 second.

-Once you have an idea of how you want to program it, it’s time to program it.
+Once you know how you want to program it, it’s time to program it.

-Each Fujifilm X camera is slightly different, but more or less the same.
-In the menu, go into the Shooting Settings and then find ISO AUTO SETTING.
+Each Fujifilm X camera is slightly different but more or less the same.
+Go into the Shooting Settings in the menu and then find ISO or ISO AUTO SETTING.